RohanM/RBF/README.md

 Amino acid polymerisation
 5-glycine + 10-leucine + (drying agent?) --> 50-leucine
 This is not very portable to other molecules, though.

 Radical polymerisation
 5-bromodecane + 10-bromohexadecane + AIBN --> 50-bromohexadecane

 Division by fragmentation?

+What else would we like to be able to represent?

+Loops?
+Conditionals? ie. control flow
+String processing, eg. splitting, regex, etc.